-F&ES scholarships, work study, and federal loans (Direct Stafford and Direct Grad PLUS) are available to U.S. citizens and permanent residents.
+F&ES scholarships, work study, and federal loans (Direct Stafford and Grad PLUS) are available to U.S. citizens and permanent residents.
 F&ES scholarships, work study, and Yale International Loans are available to international students.

-The primary factor in determining the amount of an F&ES scholarship is financial need as determined by the review of the student's (and spouse's, if applicable) income and assets and any third-party funding that the student expects to receive.
+The primary factor in determining the amount of a need-based F&ES scholarship is financial need as determined by the review of the student's (and spouse's, if applicable) income and assets and any third-party funding that the student expects to receive.
 Merit is a secondary factor.

 Students are considered to be financially independent of their parents.
 Therefore, information about parent income and assets is not required.
-Students have the option of providing that information, however, which may yield a higher scholarship award.
+Students have the option of providing that information, however, which may yield a higher need-based scholarship award.
 Under no circumstances will it yield a lower scholarship award.
 On the other hand, students must report any direct financial support that they expect to receive from their parents, such as money for tuition or rent.

-Approximately four-fifths of F&ES students receive scholarships in any given year from an annual scholarship budget of approximately \$4.5 million.
+Approximately three-quarters of F&ES students receive scholarships in any given year from an annual scholarship budget in excess of \$5 million.